kyma-project/kyma/README.md

 ## Installation

-This section provides a reference to the local deployment of Kyma.
+This section provides a reference to the local and cluster deployment of Kyma.

 ### Local deployment

 To learn how to deploy Kyma locally, see the corresponding [Getting Started](docs/kyma/docs/031-gs-local-installation.md) guide.

+### Cluster deployment

+[This](docs/kyma/docs/032-gs-cluster-installation.md) Getting Started guide provides details required to install Kyma on a cluster.

 ## Usage